MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-You can export and import bots using [solutions in Power Apps](/power-platform/alm/solution-concepts-alm) so you can move your bots across multiple [environments](https://docs.microsoft.com/power-platform/admin/environments-overview).
+You can export and import bots using [solutions](/power-platform/alm/solution-concepts-alm) so you can move your bots across multiple [environments](https://docs.microsoft.com/power-platform/admin/environments-overview).

-This can be useful if you use different environment for different purposes, or you employ ring-deployment methodologies.
+This can be useful if you use different environments for different purposes, or you employ ring-deployment methodologies.
 For example, you might have a specific environment where you internally test and validate bots, another environment where you test bots for only a subset of users, and a final production environment where you share bots with your customers and end users.

 ## Prerequisites